isomerpages/ogp-isomer/index.md

       image: /images/rectangle 1.png
   - infopic:
       title: ">99.9% uptime"
       description: We’ve easily handled sites with over a million visitors.
-Stay assured that your static info will stay available and viewable by citizens round the clock.
+Be assured that your information will stay available for citizens to view round the clock.
       alt: Image alt text
       image: /images/rectangle 1.png
   - infopic: